el-ffeino/blueprintsharp/README.md

 [Important]
 Project in it's current state is more of a conceptual idea.
 It can be further improved, this function would be convenient:
 `Widget.GetChild(int parent_index, int child_at_ypos = 0);`

-I made the `Builder` class static to make it as easy to use as possible.
-Changing it to a normal class could open the door to implementing more features, but so far it doesn't seem necessary.
-Perhaps both could be done and the user (developer) could choose in some way.